 The Journal of articles of the Faculty of Education in Užice is a peer-reviewed scientific journal.
 The journal promotes topics related to education science and associated scientific disciplines, thus contributing to the development of the education process.
-The journal has been published for twenty-one years.
+The journal has been published for more then twenty years.

 The Journal of Articles of the Faculty of Education in Užice publishes papers that have not been previously published, including: original scientific articles (papers) which include unpublished results of one’s own research and follow a specific structure (Introduction, Methods, Results and Discussion); review articles which include original and critical presentations of a specific research problem, and the author of which has significantly contributed to the given area (according to auto-citations); short scientific reports in which results of original research, or research that has not been completed yet are summarized; professional articles in which already known findings are presented, as well as results of original research aimed at dissemination or practical applications, and book reviews.

-Articles are published in Serbian, English or Russian.
-Each paper should include an abstract written in Serbian, English or Russian.
+Articles are published in Serbian and English..
+Each paper should include an abstract written in Serbian or English.

 The journal is published annually.
 Articles are submitted to the following e-mail address: email@example.com.